dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

     End Sub
     ```

-    The code we'll add in this handler will add the name specified by the `txtName` textbox control to the `lstNames` listbox control.
-However, we'll want there to be two conditions to adding the name: First, the name provide must not be balnk, and second, the name must not already exist.
+    The code we'll put in this handler will add the name specified by the `txtName` textbox control to the `lstNames` listbox control.
+However, we want there to be two conditions to adding the name: the name provided must not be blank, and the name must not already exist.

 01. The following code demonstrates adding a name to the `lstNames` control: